danielamadori/Simulator-BPMN-CPI/README.md

 * `saturate`: it takes NetContext object and current marking/state of the petri net.
 Execute every transition until it reaches a transition with stop.
 * `consume`: it takes NetContext object, current marking/state of the petri net and a list of transitions(choices) to execute.
-Call saturate, execute those choices and recall saturate.
+Call saturate, execute the selected transitions, then call saturate again..

 ### Create new Strategy